BEST EXPERIENCES OF CYPRUS TRAVEL AND MALTA CULTURE

 The Mediterranean Sea is vast, covering almost a million square miles and about 1,500 islands.
 Yet there are only two independent island nations in this well-traveled body of water that is almost encircled by Northern Africa, Southern Europe, and Western Asia.
 If that special status alone doesn't make Cyprus and Malta worth exploring, they each have unique and fascinating histories & cultures.
+Explore the best places to visit in Cyprus, holidays in Cyprus and the culture of the island.
+Learn about Maltese culture, the history of Malta along with the food of Malta with BCD!

 Considering a trip to the island of Cyprus in the Eastern Mediterranean?
 A stepping stone to three continents, Cyprus' counts among its charms tiny painted churches, ancient mosaics, sea caves carved into cliffs and a wealth of traditional arts and crafts.
 Here's BCD's bird's-eye-view of the cultural highlights of Cyprus, followed by a collection of articles and interviews with recommendations of places to go and people to meet!